barumau/pandunia/engli/kanun.md

 If the root is a thing, an object or a person, then its adjectival form will mean "that which is like the root".

-If the root is a place word, then it's adjectival form will mean "that which is from that place".
+If the root is a place word, then its adjectival form will mean "that which is from that place".

 **iran** Iran, **irani** Iranian
 **pakistan** Pakistan, **pakistani** Pakistani